Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Global bank network connectedness and its spectral features

-Our framework is built upon the premise of weak stationarity, thus we perform tests for both mean and second-order stationarity.
-While many econometric studies rely solely on unit root tests, such as the Augmented Dickey-Fuller (ADF) test \citep{Munoz2024}, these tests only address mean stationarity and often overlook the second-order properties essential for weak stationarity.
-To overcome this limitation, we apply the locally stationary wavelet (LSW) test developed by \citet{Nason2013}, which rigorously assesses second-order stationarity by detecting time-varying dependencies in the covariance structure.
-When applied to the original dataset from \citet{Demirer2018}, some time series fail the LSW test.

-As a preprocessing step, we apply a logarithmic transformation to the estimated daily volatilities.
-This standard procedure in financial time series analysis helps stabilize variance and normalize the scale across different assets.
-After the transformation, 57 of the original 96 banks pass the LSW test at the 5\% significance level.
-The banks that pass the test are listed in Table~\ref{app:table_banks} in Appendix~\ref{app:D}, grouped by region.
-Our subsequent analysis focuses exclusively on this subset.
+As our framework requires weak stationarity, we apply the locally stationary wavelet (LSW) test \citep{Nason2013} to rigorously assess second-order stationarity, addressing limitations of standard unit root tests which often overlook time-varying dependencies in the covariance structure \citep{Munoz2024}.
+After a logarithmic transformation to stabilize variance, 57 of the original 96 banks pass the stationarity test at the 5\% significance level.
+These banks (and corresponding countries) are listed in Table~\ref{app:table_banks} in Appendix~\ref{app:D}.